-- Can be bought at any garden retailer
+• Can be purchased at any garden retailer

-- Can be used in pots, tubs and even hanging basket
+• Can be used in pots, tubs and even hanging baskets

 In the border

-Bark and wood chippings to provide a natural barrier against weeds.
+Bark and wood chippings provide a natural barrier against weeds.
 You need to lay it about 5cm deep, so check your measurements to make sure you buy enough material to cover the desired area.

 In the pots

 The chips come in different sizes and smaller chippings are great in pots and tubs.
 They keep weeds down and moisture levels up – meaning less watering during summer.
-Again, make sure the chippings are not fresh or they will draw out all the nitrogen in the soil.
+Make sure the chippings are not fresh or they will draw out all the nitrogen in the soil.

 On the path

 Chippings are also an excellent alternative to more expensive hard pathway materials like paving or gravel.
-They give a different texture and look to the garden, and are durable and low maintenance.
+Giving a different texture and look to the garden and are durable and low maintenance.

 If you use bark chippings for pathways, lay a membrane between the soil and the chippings.
-You can use sheets of polythene or plastic.
+Use sheets of polythene or plastic.
 Punch holes through at roughly 30cm intervals for drainage.
 There are various grades of weed suppressant fabrics which are ideal for this purpose.

 What to buy